 President & Chief Executive Officer, and Regional CEO of the Mid-America Region of Adventist Health System

-Bacon has served with Adventist Health System for more than 20 years.
+Bacon has served with AHS for more than 20 years.
 He has a proven record of growing clinical areas such as neuroscience, cardiology, oncology and trauma, while placing a priority on building physician and community relationships.
 He currently serves on the Kansas City Area Hospital Council (2016 Chair), Kansas Hospital Association Board, both the Greater Kansas City and Overland Park Chamber Board, Johnson County Community College Foundation Board, Union College Board and the Mid-America Union Conference Executive Committee.

 Bacon and his wife, DeAnna, have three children, Paul, Mark and Olivia.